phlip9/dotfiles/README.md

 # Switch to the home-manager config for this host
 $ nix run .#home-manager -- --flake .#$(hostname -s) switch

+# (Linux)
+# Set the login shell to the bash from nixpkgs
+$ sudo usermod --shell /home/$USER/.nix-profile/bin/bash $USER
+# Logout and log back in
 ```

 Post initial setup, just use the alias to switch to a new home-manager config